vukilis/password_generator/readme.md

 **OR**

 **``
-Simple just open Password Generator.exe in "dist" directory ``**
+Simple just open "Password Generator.exe" in "dist" directory ``**

 ## About